Russian Language and Literature

 - RUSS 36: "The Seer of the Flesh:" Tolstoy's Art and Thought

 - The Russian Language is no harder to learn than German or any of the Romance languages, and the department encourages students to begin Russian 1 as soon as possible.

 Information for the First-Year Student Who Plans on Pursuing Studies in Russian

 - Some language study is necessary to both majors and both minors, so a student is advised to begin with the appropriate level language courses as soon as possible.
 The introductory and intermediate language sequences begin only in the fall.

 - RUSS 28 is prerequisite for the Russian Language Major.
 RUSS 3 is prerequisite for the Major in Russian Area Studies, and the Russian Language Minor.
 The Russian Area Studies Minor has either RUSS 10, 13, 19 or 21 as a prerequisite.

 - There are many literary and cultural studies courses that are taught in English and assume no prior knowledge of the Russian language.

 Other Information and Considerations

-- It is strongly recommended that student thinking about Russian as a major should make an appointment with the chair, John Kopper, or any professor in the department, to discuss courses of study on an individual basis.
-This is particularly important because of the constraints that the sequencing may impose on a student’s schedule.
+- It is strongly recommended that students thinking about Russian as a major should make an appointment with the chair, John Kopper, or any professor in the department, to discuss courses of study on an individual basis.
+This is particularly important because of the constraints that the sequencing may impose on a student's schedule.

 Current Enrollments, Class Size, and Distributives